Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 ##### Rouge Access Points

-An unauthorized wireless access point, may be added by an employee doesn't necessarily have to be an attack, but it is still a problem to your network.
+An *unauthorized wireless access point*, may be added by an employee doesn't necessarily have to be an attack, but it is still a problem to your network.
 It's becoming very easy to plug in a wireless AP or enable wireless sharing on your phone or OS.
 It's always a good idea to schedule a periodic survey and be aware of your surroundings.

 NAC (Network Access Control) 802.1X is a good deterrent.
 A NAC system can deny network access to noncompliant devices, place them in a quarantined area, or give them only restricted access to computing resources, thus keeping insecure nodes from infecting the network.